hamedA2/Zydra/README.md

 * **Hamed Hosseini**

-A special thanks to my friend, Hamed Izadi!
+A special thank to my friend, Hamed Izadi!